nhsx/SynthVAE/README.md

 #### SDV Baselines

-To reproduce the experiments contained in the report involving the [SDV](https://github.com/sdv-dev/SDV) baseline models (e.g. CopulaGAN, CTGAN, GaussianCopula and TVAE), the parameters can be found using the `--help` flag:
+To reproduce the experiments contained in the report involving the [SDV](https://github.com/sdv-dev/SDV) baseline models (e.g. CopulaGAN, CTGAN, GaussianCopula and TVAE), run `sdv_baselines.py`.
+The parameters can be found using the `--help` flag:

 ```
 python sdv_baselines.py --help